daattali/beautiful-jekyll/_posts/2023-07-5-how-we-operate.md

 share-img: /assets/img/path.jpg
 ---

-We understand how frustrating it can be when contractors don't show up and don't warn you first.
+We understand how frustrating it is when, without warning, contractors don't show up.
+Or when they disappear leaving work uncompleted.

 ## Handyman Work